 I've wielded my magical weapon for a long time now.
 When I started having my own kids, taking pictures became a way for me to freeze and keep those little moments that made up the long days of being a mother to babies and toddlers.
 Over time, I have come to realize that most of the memories that I have from the fog of those early years are anchored in my mind by photographs that I took.
 Trust me when I tell you that as much as you think you'll remember every detail of these crazy years, the memories will fade.
-My kids are now 17, 16, 13 and 8 (Gah!), and I'm still at it.
 The bottom line for me is that I love this life with my family, and I really want to hang on to these moments with them.
-My freeze ray gun (and the books I make) allow me to do just that -- to slow them down, to notice them, and to magically turn them into something tangible and eternal.
+My freeze ray gun allows me to do just that -- to slow them down, to notice them, and to magically turn them into something tangible and eternal.

 I've been doing this family lifestyle photography thing for other people as The Life in Your Years Photography since 2010.
 I've gotta say, it's awesome -- truly the best job ever.
 I love what I do, and I have lots of fun with my clients.
 I think that shines through my images, and I assume it's one of the main reasons why my clients have me back year after year.

 These are a few of my favorite things